avidal/django-organizations/README.md

 of one or more roles per organization.
 Usernames must be unique within a given organization, and the login process adds a field for the name of the organization.

+## Warning

+This application performs some changes to the User model, as well as to the admin.
+There's no guarantee that it will work with any other applications you may be using.
+It was developed for an internal project at my office where we needed this support and it's working well for us in production.

 ## Installation

 Installation is simple.
 Install the application via whichever package manager